idaholab/moose/modules/stochastic_tools/doc/content/syntax/Surrogates/index.md

 desired object name is determined.
 The later function simply accepts the actual name of the object.

-For example, the [PolynomialChaosData.md] object requires a [PolynomialChaos.md] object.
+For example, the [PolynomialChaosReporter.md] object requires a [PolynomialChaos.md] object.
 In the header a reference to the desired model is declare and in the source this reference is initialized with a get method.

-!listing PolynomialChaosData.h line=const PolynomialChaos
+!listing PolynomialChaosReporter.h line=std::vector<const PolynomialChaos *>

-!listing PolynomialChaosData.C line=getSurrogateModel
+!listing PolynomialChaosReporter.C line=getSurrogateModel

 ## Getting Training Data id=training-data